 For example, by using composite models, you can build a model that combines the following types of data:

 - Sales data from an enterprise data warehouse.

 - Sales-target data from a departmental SQL Server database.

 - Data that's imported from a spreadsheet.

-Within the context of composite models, all imported tables are effectively a single source, regardless of the actual underlying data source from which they are imported.
+Within the context of composite models, all imported tables are effectively a single source, regardless of the actual underlying data sources.

 Example of a composite model

 For an example of a composite model, consider a report that has connected to a corporate data warehouse in SQL Server by using DirectQuery.
 In this instance, the data warehouse contains Sales by Country, Quarter, and Bike (Product) data, as shown in the following image:

 At this point, you could build simple visuals by using fields from this source.
 The following image shows total sales by ProductName, for a selected quarter.